 "His story shines a light on the incredible experience of World War II, and puts our football culture in perspective.

 "Working on this makes you take stock of values and the community.
 It is a great privilege for us all to be involved."

-"The Football Remembers WWII project does exactly this," Heather added.
-"It's given academy players an incredible opportunity to connect with their elders and to hear first-hand from the 'Greatest generation'.
-They have made us proud."
+"It's given academy players an incredible opportunity to connect with their elders and to hear first-hand from the 'Greatest generation'," Heather added.
+"They have made us proud."